PyMoDAQ/PyMoDAQ/docs/src/tutorials/plugin_development.rst

 .. tip:: **Shared hardware discovery for VISA and serial plugins**

-   If your plugin enumerates VISA resources or serial ports to populate its settings UI, use :mod:`pymodaq_utils.hardware` instead of calling ``pyvisa.ResourceManager()`` or ``serial.tools.list_ports.comports()`` directly.
+   If your plugin enumerates VISA resources or serial ports to populate its settings UI, use :mod:`pymodaq_plugins_utils.hardware` instead of calling ``pyvisa.ResourceManager()`` or ``serial.tools.list_ports.comports()`` directly.
 The module caches the OS query once per process and returns the same result to every plugin that requests it, which removes redundant